hacss/hacss.github.io/src/getting-started.md

 ## Next Steps

-Continue to the [Guides](guides.md) section to learn how to integrate Hacss into your production codebase and configure it to fit your needs.
+Continue to the [Guides](guides.md) section to learn how to integrate Hacss into your project and to configure it to fit your needs.